-Performance outcomes Acceptable outcomes Complies Comments PO9 Development, involving a Material change of use, within a 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o) is appropriate to the flood hazard risk having regard to the: AO9 The following uses are not located within a 'Significant flood hazard area' identified on the Flood hazard overlay maps (OM006a-o): (a) Residential care facility; (b) Retirement facility; (c) Child care centre; n/a Not applicable. (a) likelihood and frequency of flooding; (d) Hospital; or(e) Community use. (b) flood risk acceptability of development; (c) vulnerability of and safety risk to persons associated with the use; (d) associated consequences of flooding in regard to impacts on proposed buildings, structures and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities.
+Performance outcomes Acceptable outcomes Complies Comments PO9 Development, involving a Material change of use, within a 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o) is appropriate to the flood hazard risk having regard to the: AO9 The following uses are not located within a 'Significant flood hazard area' identified on the Flood hazard overlay maps (OM006a-o): (a) Residential care facility; (b) Retirement facility; (c) Child care centre; n/a Refer to comment in AO1. (a) likelihood and frequency of flooding; (d) Hospital; or (e) Community use. (b) flood risk acceptability of development; (c) vulnerability of and safety risk to persons associated with the use; (d) associated consequences of flooding in regard to impacts on proposed buildings, structures and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities.
 Significant flood hazard a rea, Low flood hazard area or Potential flood ha azard area

-Perf ormance outcomes Acceptable outcomes Complies Comments invo char work elopment, where lving a Material nge of use or Building AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling. ~ The existing buildings on proposed Lot 7 comply.
-The building envelope for proposed Lot 8 will allow for the siting of future buildings and structure outside the mapped flood hazard area. locate area' overl a ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings.
-AO10.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
+Perf ormance outcomes Acceptable outcomes Complies Comments invol char work elopment, where lving a Material nge of use or Building k, is located and gned to: maintain hydrological function of the premises; not increase the number of people calculated to be at risk from flooding; minimises the flood impact on adjoining AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling. n/a Refer to comment in AO1. locate area' i premises; ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings.
+Where the development is d in a 'Potential flood hazard identified on the Flood hazard OR AO10.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
 Note-AO10.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
-See comments for AO10.1. there hydrau report requir alterna define is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the d flood level from the adjacent sentative hazard zone is used.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a Refer to comment in AO1. there hydrau report require alterna define ay maps (Omoreao) and is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the ative outcome is required or the d flood level from the adjacent sentative hazard zone is used.
 AO10.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. ~ See comments for AO10.1.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a Refer to comment in AO1.